shoichiideologies/greekgods/README.md

 <img src="graphics/logo/logo.png" alt="Greekgods logo" width="100"/>

-A beginner friendly fitness website that will help you plan weekly workouts, calculate body statistics, and be guided on your fitness journey.
+A beginner-friendly fitness website designed to help you plan weekly workouts, track body metrics, and guide you through your fitness journey with confidence.

 ---